popo63301/ecto_list/guides/tutorial.md

 + def get_serie!(id), do: Repo.get!(Serie, id) |> Repo.preload(:videos)
 ```

-//✅ Dans Serie Controller, show, dégager liste ordonnées de vidéos
+##### 7) Change `show` action (SerieController)

-In the show action of the Serie Controlle, add a call to `EctoList.ordered_items_list/2` which will return the list of videos ordered according the list of ids set in second position of entries.
+In the show action of the Serie Controller, add a call to `EctoList.ordered_items_list/2` which will return the list of videos ordered according the list of ids set in second position of entries.
 The first entry is the list of items set in the `has_many` relationship.
 The second entry is the list of ids which corresponds to the items order.

 ```diff